himajin-no-tameiki/rich-ass-style-builder/README.md

 ## TODO

-- add an input for the path to mpv
-- add a save/load feature for layer configuration
 - add a CLI interface so that you can automate
+- add UI to change the preview style

 ## Development Scripts